 The second step is to pray for the saints of God and those in government including our friends, loved ones and other people.

 The third step is to pray for our needs.

-The fourth step is to ask for forgiveness as we repent of our sins.
-Also, we should remember to ask God to help us to have the strength to forgive those who we find hard to forgive for the wrong they did us.
+The fourth step is to ask God to forgive us.
+Also, we should remember to ask God to help us, give us the strength, to forgive those our hearts find it hard to forgive.
 Remember, if you don't forgive those who have wronged you, God cannot forgive you.